vykt/cmore/README.md

 ## INSTALLATION

-Building The C More library requires *make*.
+Building the C More library requires *make*.
 Your Linux distribution will package *make* as part of its *build-essential* or *base-devel* meta-packages.
 Once make is installed, proceed through the following steps:

 <br>